 Logs are great natural insulators – there is a very good reason why log cabins are still being built in cold climates like the winters in Finland and Canada!

-Energy efficiency also depends on a number of other factors.
+Energy efficiency also depends on several other factors.

-Up to 70% of your heat will be lost through the roof and floor- therefore it is vital that you insulate these areas properly.
+Up to 70% of your heat will be lost through the roof and floor- therefore you must insulate these areas properly.

-Another way log homes can lose energy efficiency is though air leakage.
+Another way log homes can lose energy efficiency is through air leakage.
 Let’s take a look at this next.

 Log Walls Settle and Shrink

-The reason that logs shrink, is that a living tree has a high moisture content and as soon as it is felled, it starts releasing water.
+The reason that logs shrink is that a living tree has high moisture content and, as soon as it is felled, it starts releasing water.

-Air dried logs still have a moisture content of 15-20%, the logs will continue to lose moisture until they reach their equilibrium moisture content (ECM).
-ECM is when the logs neither loose moisture nor take on moisture due to the surrounding environment.
+Air-dried logs still have a moisture content of 15-20%, the logs will continue to lose moisture until they reach their equilibrium moisture content (ECM).
+ECM is when the logs neither lose moisture nor take on moisture due to the surrounding environment.

 As moisture is lost from the log, the log walls will settle and shrink, causing the logs to crack or ‘check’.

-It is therefore important to use appropriate finishes, caulking and chinking to allow this movement to happen.
-If your log home isn’t chinked properly, and your logs start to check, you log cabin could quickly become energy inefficient, and you may experience air leakage.
+It is therefore important to use appropriate finishes, caulking and sealant to allow this movement to happen.
+If your log home isn’t sealed properly, and your logs start to check, your log cabin could quickly become energy inefficient, and you may experience air leakage.